JoyJing1/RailsLite/README.md

 Rails Lite is an academic exercise in implementing the main functionality of Rails and its ability to leverage convention over configuration.

-The purpose was to deeply understand how Rails works, with a focus on Model-View-Controller (MVC) architecture and meta-programming.
+The purpose was to deeply understand how Rails works, with a focus on Model-View-Controller (MVC) architecture and metaprogramming.
 It is written in pure Ruby.

 ## Demo